 From here, you should see the bills that you entered previously:

 Click on the checkbox next to the bill, enter the date when you’re paying the bill, choose the check method, and enter your company checking account.
 Tap Pay Selected Bills and your bills will be paid.

 So, that’s how you pay a credit card invoice when you’re reconciling your credit card account.

 How To Pay Your Credit Card Invoice When You’re Not Reconciling Your Account

 Click on the Write Checks icon on your QuickBooks Desktop homepage:

 From the Write Checks screen, provide the required information, such as the bank account, pay to the order of (vendor), and amount.
+It’s important that you select the credit account to be paid in the “Expenses” tab rather than charging an expense account.
 Click Save & Close, and your credit card invoice is paid:

 2. Print the Check